pjgpetecodes/pinecone/README.md

 - Privacy-preserving (all processing on your machine)
 - Model cached locally (~350MB, downloaded once)

+**Image Normalization & Consistency**:
+- ✅ Automatic image resizing to 256×256 (aspect-preserving center-crop)
+- ✅ Consistent preprocessing for both indexing and querying
+- ✅ Improved embedding consistency across different image sizes and sources
+- ✅ URL fallback to cached files when available for maximum consistency

 ## Prerequisites

 - Docker Desktop installed (for Pinecone Local)